094459/q-developer-hands-on/workshop/sandbox.md

 It is worth spending a few minutes to review the key differences between the capabilities and service limits available depending on whether you are using the Free Tier (using Builder ID), with the Professional Tier.

-Review the [pricing page](https://aws.amazon.com/q/developer/pricing/), as of writing you can see some of the key differences are around some capabilities (auto security scanning), as well as service limits (the number of times you can use Amazon Q Developer Agent for software development, the number of lines of code you can submit for security scans, etc)
+Review the [pricing page](https://aws.amazon.com/q/developer/pricing/), as of writing you can see some of the key differences are around some capabilities (auto security scanning, the ability to create custom models based on your own code), as well as service limits (the number of times you can use Amazon Q Developer Agent for software development, the number of lines of code you can submit for security scans, etc)

-If you want to use Professional Tier you will need to have an AWS account.
+* If you want to use Professional Tier you will need to have an AWS account.
-If you do not currently have an AWS account, then Builder ID is the way forward for you.
+* If you do not currently have an AWS account, then Builder ID is the way forward for you.

+---

 ### 1. Using in-line editor